 3. Learn something new

 One year my oldest daughter wanted to learn about the constitution, the next about ventriloquism.
 There is always something new sparking her interest.
-Find out what your children would like to learn more about and check out books from the library for a summer reading project.
+Find out what your children would like to learn more about and check out books from the library.
 Go on a field trip if possible so she can see experience what she is reading first hand.
 Allow her to practice her skill, if appropriate.

 4. Encourage creative pursuits